eMapR/lt-gee-py/README.md

 **LandTrendr** is set of spectral-temporal segmentation algorithms that are useful for change detection in a time series of moderate resolution satellite imagery (primarily Landsat) and for generating trajectory-based spectral time series data largely absent of inter-annual signal noise.
 LT was originally implemented in IDL (Interactive Data Language), but with the help of engineers at Google, it has been ported to the GEE platform.

 The **LandTrendr** class from **lt-gee-py** is a light wrapper around the Google Earth Engine API that includes convenience methods to generate images and collections in the format required for LandTrendr on GEE.
+Please be aware this package is in alpha and may change.

 ## Getting Started